Though Sri Lankan food has parallels to South Indian food, yet it remains distinctly its own form of cuisine.

 It could be the assortment of ingredients or the hint of cumin that accompanies the rice.
 Nevertheless, a number of Chinese influenced dishes remain popular as Sri Lakan food staples.

 The eggplant is cooked to death with salt, oil, soy sauce, and sugar until it becomes fall apart tender and the sugar begins to caramelize.
 Though I’m not the biggest fan of sweet things, this eggplant was to die for, and I tried to eat it with every plate of rice and curry that I had.

-I have read that Sri Lankan food is difficult to master, simply because everyone has their own variation of each dish, and previously no recipes were written; Basically no chicken curry will taste the same throughout the country, everyone has their own recipe and ratio of spices and ingredients.
+I have read that Sri Lankan food is difficult to master, simply because everyone has their own variation of each dish, and previously no recipes were written; Basically no chicken curry will taste exactly the same throughout the country, everyone has their own recipe and ratio of spices and ingredients.

-This clay pot of Grandmother’s home-made chicken curry goes down as one of the top 10 flavors that has ever entered my mouth (article to come later).
+This clay pot of Grandmother’s home-made chicken curry goes down as one of the top 10 flavors that has ever entered my mouth .